-Pothos plants are an excellent option for fish tanks of nearly any kinds but hold special benefits for shrimp that will make shrimp keeping enthusiasts really want to consider incorporating these plants into their tanks.
+Pothos plants are an excellent option for fish tanks of nearly any kind but hold special benefits for shrimp that will make shrimp keeping enthusiasts really want to consider incorporating these plants into their tanks.

-Not only are Pothos plants more effective than most other filtration methods, but they are also more cost efficient.
+Not only are Pothos plants more effective than most other filtration methods, but they are also more cost-efficient.
 They are also an attractive plant that can add a splash of color to your shrimp tank.
 All in all, the Pothos plant is perfectly suited to the shrimp keeping hobby.